nodox/fullstack-bootcamp/chapter1.md

 The `div` is the most common element on the page and its used to divide the page.
 The division helps us markup the page differently based on what we want to achieve.

 # What is CSS ?
+Markup is great but its so plain.
+What if we wanted to style the page with different colors so its not so plain?
+Or what if we wanted to style the actual markup elements, thats were CSS comes in. **What is CSS?
+Why called CSS?**.
+CSS is another language used to describe how HTML elements are displayed to end users however they are being viewed (mobile, desktop, paper or other media).